Ahmed2020538/Data-Science-Projects/08- ML_Projects/Supervised_ML_Algorithms/07- Detecting_Fake-News_Project/README.md

   * IDF (Inverse Document Frequency): Words that occur many times a document, but also occur many times in many others, may be irrelevant.
 IDF is a measure of how significant a term is in the entire corpus.

   * The TfidfVectorizer converts a collection of raw documents into a matrix of TF-IDF features.

+# # What is a Support vector Classifier?
+**************************************************

+  * Support vector machines (SVMs) are a set of supervised learning methods used for classification, regression and outliers detection.

+  * The advantages of support vector machines are:

+  * Effective in high dimensional spaces.

+  * Still effective in cases where number of dimensions is greater than the number of samples.

+  * Uses a subset of training points in the decision function (called support vectors), so it is also memory efficient.

+  * Versatile: different Kernel functions can be specified for the decision function.
+Common kernels are provided, but it is also possible to specify custom kernels.

+  * The disadvantages of support vector machines include:

+  * If the number of features is much greater than the number of samples, avoid over-fitting in choosing Kernel functions and regularization term is crucial.

+  * SVMs do not directly provide probability estimates, these are calculated using an expensive five-fold cross-validation (see Scores and probabilities, below).

+  * The support vector machines in scikit-learn support both dense (numpy.ndarray and convertible to that by numpy.asarray) and sparse (any scipy.sparse) sample vectors as input.
+However, to use an SVM to make predictions for sparse data, it must have been fit on such data.
+For optimal performance, use C-ordered numpy.ndarray (dense) or scipy.sparse.csr_matrix (sparse) with dtype=float64.

 # What is a PassiveAggressiveClassifier?
 ******************************************